-You play as the titular Jantoushi Doraou, a master mahjong Saint who resides in Sanctuary and are committed to protecting the goddess Atenaide.
+The player assumes the role of the titular Jantoushi Doraou, a master mahjong Saint who resides in Sanctuary and is committed to protecting the goddess Atenaide.
 Unfortunately, the villainous Mahjong warlock Jankou invades Sanctuary and seemingly kidnaps Atenaide!
-It Doraou's duty to rescue her from the clutches of this fiend, and he sets off on a journey to gather the other Mahjong Saints and journey to Jankou's castle to rescue her.
+It's Doraou's duty to rescue her from the clutches of this fiend, and he sets off on a journey to gather the other Mahjong Saints and journey to Jankou's castle to rescue her.
 This journey winds through a number of towers with guardians based on the Chinese Zodiac; this is a direct parody of Saint Seiya, where the Gold Saints are based off of the Greco-Roman zodiac.

 Doraou: The player character.
 He seems to be somewhat out of it at times, but is truly a master of mahjong.
 He was originally a high-school student named Kentarou.
 He learns a large number of special attacks during the course of the game, with many different effects:

 - Pegasus ryuukyokuken: Pummel the opponent mercilessly until they get irritated, ending the round no matter what is in anyone's hand.

 - Rolling pai: replaces the player's and opponent's current hands with new hands at the beginning of the round.